-During this contact Vigington complained to Blackwell that a group from the Southern Christian Leader. ship Conference, which Conference is headed by King, and a group from the Amalgamated Meat Cutters and Butcher Workmen of North America had picketed in Fort Worth, Vigington stated that this was not a good thing at this time since all Negro and labor organizations should be working for the election of President Lyndon B. Johnson.
-S
+During this contact Vigington complained to Blackwell that a group from the Southern Christian Leadership Conference, which Conference is headed by King, and a group from the Amalgamated Meat Cutters and Butcher Workmen of North America had picketed in Fort Worth, Wigington stated that this was not a good thing at this time since all Negro and labor organizations should be working for the election of President Lyndon B. Johnson.
+A officials in the Department of Justice 100-106670 (King) 1-100-442529 (CIRM)

-This information is also being furnished to officials in the Department of Justice 100-106670 (King) Sincerely yours
+This information is also being furnished to